felsenlab/data-processing/README.md

 	- username : schollab-dion
 	- password : H&W,1962
 - Make sure that FelsenNAS is connected.
 Open 'Files' and check that 'the flnas' directory on the left side above 'Other Locations' opens to show the contents of the NAS.
 If the window is blank upon clicking this location, then the computer is not connected to the NAS over the network.
-	- Reconnection can be done with the following command (*Grab this from your other document*)
+	- Reconnection can be done with the following command : `sudo mount -t cifs //140.226.100.108/FelsenNASFolder /mnt/flnas -o username=felsenlab`
-	- This needs to be aliased.
 - It is recommended that you copy your data from the FelsenNAS to the workstation you're using.
 Some steps of the pipeline are notably slower over when fetching data over the network.
 - Verify that all data is contained in your session.
 	- Right click on the session-level directory and select 'Properties'.